Relapse Prevention: Holiday Edition

 Holiday parties without liquid spirits may still seem a dreary prospect to new A.A.s.
 But many of us have enjoyed the happiest holidays of our lives sober—an idea we would never have dreamed of, wanted, or believed possible when drinking.
 Alcoholics Anonymous

 Holidays present an increased risk of relapse for people in recovery from addiction and alcoholism.
-Learning to recognize stressors related to holidays and ways to cope with these stressors can help prevent a relapse during the holidays.
+Learning to recognize stress related to holidays and ways to cope with stress can help prevent a relapse during the holidays.
 Your risk for relapse is determined by how well you cope with increased stress.

 As you put more time and effort into your recovery, your coping skills and ability to cope improve.
 As you practice new coping skills and experience success with them, your confidence increases.
 As your confidence increases, your ability to cope also increases.
 The experience of successfully coping without relapsing increases the likelihood of continued successful coping and continued sobriety.

 Minimizing or denying the existence of stress, or exaggerating your ability to cope with stress can lead to relapse.
-An accurate assessment of stressors and a clear plan for coping with stressors will increase your chances for coping successfully.
-The quiz below was designed to help you identify some stressors related to holidays.
-Answering these questions honestly and accurately can help you identify holiday related stressors, and assess whether your risk for relapse is mild, moderate or severe.
+An accurate assessment of stress and a clear plan for coping with stress will increase your chances for coping successfully.
+The quiz below was designed to help you identify sources of stress related to holidays.
+Answering these questions honestly and accurately can help you identify holiday related stress, and assess whether your risk for relapse is mild, moderate or severe.
 Using your quiz results, you can then develop a realistic plan that will help you respond effectively to holiday stress.